PoisotLab/ms_metaweb_perspectives/README.md

 The ability to infer *potential* interactions could serve as a significant breakthrough in our ability to conceptualize species interaction networks over large spatial scales [@Hortal2015Seven].
-Robust inferences would not only boost our understanding of the structure of species interaction networks, but also increase the amount of information that can be used for biodiversity management.
+Reliable inferences would not only boost our understanding of the structure of species interaction networks, but also increase the amount of information that can be used for biodiversity management.
 In a recent overview of the field of ecological network prediction,
 @Strydom2021Roadmap identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions to locations where inference is perhaps the least required (and leaves us unable to make inference in data scarce regions); second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
-In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like the Global Biodiversity Information Facility (GBIF) or the International Union for the Conservation of Nature (IUCN), it is possible to construct a list of species for a region of interest; however inferring the potential interactions between these species still remains a challenge.
+First, there is a relative scarcity of relevant data in most places globally -- restricting the inference of interactions to locations where least required (and leaves us unable to make inference in data scarce regions); second, accurate predictors are important for accurate predictions, and the lack of methods that can leverage a small amount of *accurate* data is a serious impediment to our predictive ability.
+In most places, our most reliable biodiversity knowledge is that of a species pool where a set of potentially interacting species in a given area could occur: through the analysis of databases like the Global Biodiversity Information Facility (GBIF) or the International Union for the Conservation of Nature (IUCN), it is possible to construct a list of species for a region of interest; however inferring the potential interactions between these species still remains a challenge.

 Following the definition of @Dunne2006Network, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all *potential* interactions between species for a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
-The metaweb itself is not a prediction of the network at a specific point within the spatial area it covers: it will have a different structure, notably by having a larger connectance [see *e.g.* @Wood2015Effects] and complexity [see *e.g.* @Galiana2022Ecological], from any of these local networks.
-These local networks (which capture the
+The metaweb itself is not a prediction of local networks at specific locations within the spatial area it
+covers: it will have a different structure, notably by having a larger connectance [see *e.g.* @Wood2015Effects] and complexity [see *e.g.*
-$\alpha$ diversity of interactions) are a subset of the metaweb's species and realized interactions, and have been called "metaweb realizations" [@Poisot2015Species].
+@Galiana2022Ecological], from any of these local networks.
+These local networks (which capture the $\alpha$ diversity of interactions) are a subset of the metaweb's species and realized interactions, and have been called "metaweb realizations" [@Poisot2015Species].
 Differences between local networks and their metawebs are due to chance, species abundance and co-occurrence, local environmental conditions, and local distribution of functional traits, among others.
 Specifically, although co-occurrence can be driven by interactions [@Cazelles2016Theory], co-occurrence alone is not a predictor of interactions [@Blanchet2020Cooccurrence; @Thurman2019Testing], and therefore lack of co-occurrence cannot be used to rule out lack of a feasible interaction.
-Yet, recent results by @Saravia2021Ecological strongly suggest that the local (metaweb) realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
-This establishes the metaweb structure as the core goal of predictive network ecology, as it is a required information to accurately produce downscaled, local predictions.
+Yet, recent results by @Saravia2021Ecological strongly suggested that the local (metaweb) realizations only respond weakly to local conditions: instead, they reflect constraints inherited by the structure of their metaweb.
+This sets up the core goal of predictive network ecology as the prediction of metaweb structure, as it is required to accurately produce downscaled, local predictions.

 Because the metaweb represents the joint effect of functional, phylogenetic, and